BRICS expansion still work in progress: EAM Jaishankar | Law-Order

 “BRICS symbolises the multipolar world, and the attraction of more than a dozen countries to BRICS is a testimony to that,” he said.

+''Creating resilient and reliable supply chains is central to ensuring that no one is left behind,'' he tweeted.

+Jaishankar said the 'Friends of BRICS' strongly support the reform of the United Nations Security Council.

-Among the countries reportedly seeking membership of the BRICS bloc are Egypt and the Middle Eastern oil-producing nations of Iran, Iraq, Kuwait, Qatar, Saudi Arabia and the UAE.
+Among the countries reportedly seeking membership in the BRICS bloc are Egypt and the Middle Eastern oil-producing nations of Iran, Iraq, Kuwait, Qatar, Saudi Arabia and the UAE.

 South American countries seeking its membership include Venezuela and Argentina.